 Our first token report was published in December 2018, and we have published quarterly reports ever since, all of which are available on our blog.
-We are pleased now to publish this quarterly STORJ token report for Q4 2021.
+We are pleased now to publish this quarterly STORJ token report for Q4 2022.
+As we previewed in our last token report as amended by our STORJ Token Lockup Update, we are moving into operational reserves the tranche of tokens that unlocked at the end of Q4 2022.

 The information in this report can be recreated directly from the Ethereum blockchain, but we compile it here for the convenience of our community.
 We present the token flows in these blog posts to provide a clear and transparent resource to all.
 Just as we make our code and other materials publicly available, we make our token balances and flows open and accessible.

 As with all of our quarterly token reports, we are providing an update not just on token flows but also on the tokens we hold in long-term lock ups.
-As we described on our blog in December 2017, after our token sale in 2017, we had 245M STORJ tokens we had placed in a six-month lockup.
-We divided the tokens into eight tranches of 30.625M tokens each and gave them lock expiration dates spaced one quarter apart over eight successive quarters, setting a cryptographically enforced maximum on the number of tokens that Storj could unlock and use from the tranches in any given quarter over the next two years.
-This reduces the percentage of tokens under the effective control of any single organization, limits the ability of Storj to impact the circulating supply, and provides transparency and predictability to the ecosystem.
+As we described in December 2017 (“Using Timelocked Tokens to Support Long-term Sustainability”), after our token sale in 2017, we had 245M STORJ tokens that we had placed in a six-month lockup.
+After the six-month lockup unlocked in December 2018, we divided the 245M tokens into eight tranches of 30.625M tokens each and gave them lock expiration dates spaced one quarter apart over eight successive quarters, setting a cryptographically enforced maximum on the number of tokens that Storj could unlock and use from the tranches in any given quarter over the subsequent two years.
+As described in the December 2017 blog post, we wanted storage node operators to operate their nodes for a long time, for buyers to feel comfortable buying long-term storage with STORJ tokens, and for demand partners and satellite operators to build long-term businesses around STORJ tokens; for these reasons, it was important to build long-term predictability into the flows of STORJ tokens.
+Likewise, as recently reported, the purpose of the locking of tokens is to reduce the percentage of tokens under the effective control of any single organization, limit the ability of Storj to impact the circulating supply, and provide transparency and predictability to the ecosystem.

-The following are some highlights from the table below that details token flows in the quarter ending December 31, 2021:
+The following are some highlights from Table 1, below, which details token flows in the quarter ending December 31, 2022:

 c) Rows 8-17 show operating supply at the beginning of the quarter, transfers of STORJ tokens in and out of the operating supply during the quarter, and the operating supply held by Storj at the end of the quarter.
-At the end of Q3 ‘21, Storj held 13.5M STORJ tokens in operational reserves (row 8).
-During Q4, we used 1.7M STORJ tokens: 0.1M to pay Storage Node Operators (row 9), 0.5M to pay service providers (row 11), 0.6M tokens to pay Storj team members who elect to receive some of their pay in STORJ tokens (row 13), and 0.5M tokens for other payments including a repurchase of company shares.
-This activity left a total of 11.8M STORJ in our operational reserves (row 17).
+At the end of Q3 ‘22, Storj held 9.4M STORJ tokens in operational reserves (row 8).
+During Q4, we used 29.9M STORJ tokens (rows 9-14): 1.2M to pay Storage Node Operators (row 9), 2.7M to pay service providers (row 11), 3.5M tokens to pay Storj team members who elect to receive some of their pay in STORJ tokens (row 13), and 22.5M tokens for the repurchase of company shares and other payments including general operations and liquidity purposes not otherwise described above.
+With the transfer of 30.7M tokens from long-term lockup (row 15), this activity left a total of 10.2M STORJ in our operational reserves (row 17).

-d) At the end of September 2021, there were 197.1M STORJ in circulation (row 19).
-In Q4 2021, 1.7M were put into circulation from Storj’s operating supply, making the total circulating supply approximately 198.8M STORJ at the end of Q4 (row 19), with another 11.8M in operational and non-time-locked reserves held by Storj (row 17).
+d) At the end of September 2022, there were 193.2M STORJ in circulation (row 19).
+In Q4 2022, 29.9M were put into circulation from Storj’s operating supply, while 30.7M were transferred from long-term lockup, making the total circulating supply approximately 261.7M STORJ at the end of Q3 (row 19), with another 10.2M in operational and non-time-locked reserves held by Storj (row 17).
 The bulk of the operational reserves are held in a cold wallet.

 In May of 2017, Storj Labs International SEZC (formerly Storj Labs (BVI) Ltd), a wholly-owned subsidiary of Storj Labs Inc., conducted a public token sale.
 As a reminder, we intend to provide a quarterly update on the business and network through our regular town hall meeting.
 It’s our intention to continue producing this token report on a quarterly basis.
 This report has been independently verified.